 Each year, as our state advocates win millions and millions in new public commitments for early childhood in their states, national foundations and philanthropists commit more resources to this high-return investment.

-Today, our investors include:
+Today, our principal investors include:

 Ballmer Group Spotlight: Alliance for Early Success

 Dr. Raychael Jensen, Ballmer Group's portfolio manager for early childhood and families, explains why investing in the Alliance is key to building a national movement to fully fund quality early childhood education.